Update: Changes to SIL provider requirements.

 The weekly amount that can be claimed is the annual SIL budget divided by 52 weeks.
 This is agreed to in the service agreement and typical schedule of supports with your participant.

-Your service agreement must include:
+The service agreement should include:

 - an agreement to claim weekly amounts